mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/_index.md

 Guidance:

-* **Maia Chat** (released in GA in Studio Pro 10.12.0) - a built-in chat interface powered by Generative AI in Studio Pro.
-Developers can ask questions about app development in Mendix, including how to apply concepts, best practices, and development patterns.
-For more information, see [Chat](/refguide/maia-chat/).
+* **Maia Chat** (released in GA in Studio Pro 10.12.0) – a built-in chat interface powered by Generative AI in Studio Pro.
+It answers questions about app development in Mendix, including how to apply concepts, best practices, and development patterns.
+For more information, see [Maia Chat](/refguide/maia-chat/).

 Recommenders:

 * **Logic Recommender** – helps you model and configure microflows, nanoflows, and rules in Mendix Studio Pro.
 It gives you contextualized recommendations on the next best activity based on the activities and parameters that are already configured in your application.
 For more information, see [Logic Recommender](/refguide/logic-recommender/).
-* **Workflow Recommender** - helps you model and configure workflows in Mendix Studio Pro.
+* **Workflow Recommender** (available in Studio Pro 10.12 and above) – helps you model and configure workflows in Mendix Studio Pro.
 It gives you contextualized recommendations on the next best activity in your workflow based on context-related information.
 For more information, see [Workflow Recommender](/refguide/workflow-recommender/).
 * **Best Practice Recommender** – helps you inspect your app against Mendix development best practice detecting and pinpointing development anti-patterns and, in some cases, automatically fixing them.
 For more information, see [Best Practice Recommender](/refguide/best-practice-recommender/).

 Generators: